-SC clears the deck for appointment of 3K sub-inspectors of police in UP
+SC Clears The Deck For Appointment Of 3K Sub-Inspectors Of Police In UP

-New Delhi, Jan 7 (IANS) In relief for over 3,000 candidates, who in 2019 cracked the entrance exam for Sub-Inspector in Uttar Pradesh, but could not join due to pending litigation, the Supreme Court on Friday cleared decks for their appointment.
+New Delhi: In a relief for over 3,000 candidates, who in 2019 cracked the entrance exam for Sub-Inspector in Uttar Pradesh, but could not join due to pending litigation, the Supreme Court on Friday cleared decks for their appointment.

 In an 81-page judgment, a bench headed by Justice U.U.
 Lalit said: "The decisions made by expert bodies, including the Public Services Commissions, should not be lightly interfered with, unless instances of arbitrary and mala fide exercise of power are made out."